by Elana Cydney Vollen

-General recommendations for experiencing an ample and restful sleep include:
+General recommendations for experiencing ample and restful sleep include:

-- Limiting your caffeine use to the morning hours only
+- Limit your caffeine use to the morning hours only

-- Creating a dark, quiet environment for yourself while attempting sleep (which might include the use of earplugs and an eyemask depending on your living/sleeping conditions)
+- Create a dark, quiet environment for yourself while attempting sleep (which might include the use of earplugs and an eyemask depending on your living/sleeping conditions

-- Exposing yourself to bright, natural light during the day which will help support your natural circadian rhythms
+- Expose yourself to bright, natural light during the day which will help support your natural circadian rhythms

-- Avoiding alcoholic drinks at night (alcohol is known to cause or increase the symptoms of sleep apnea, snoring and disrupted sleep patterns as it can reduce nighttime melatonin production
+- Avoid alcoholic drinks at night (alcohol is known to cause or increase the symptoms of sleep apnea, snoring and disrupted sleep patterns as it can reduce nighttime melatonin production)

 - Consider augmenting with other natural supplements such as Melatonin, L-theanine (an amino acid), Valerian root, Kava Kava, Passion Flower, or other herbal supplements known to aid with sleep

-- Avoiding the consumption of large meals within an hour before bed
+- Avoid consuming large meals within an hour before bed

 If you are interested in exploring how cannabis might help you with sleep, please check out our featured sale products this month at the top of the newsletter which are all recommended Indica products to help with sleep.